Database Operations

 The SIL callback function is expected to release any resources it allocated during the apply or commit phases.
 Usually only the commit or the rollback function will be called for a given SIL callback, but it is possible for both to be called.
 For example, if the 'rollback-on-error' option is in effect, and some SIL commit callback fails after your SIL commit callback succeeds, then your SIL rollback callback may be called as well.

-The server supports 2 modes of database editing callbacks.
 The original mode (EDIT1) is designed to invoke data node callbacks at the leaf level.
 This means that each altered leaf will cause a separate SIL callback.
 If no leaf callbacks are present, then the parent node will be invoked multiple times.

 The 'scb' parameter represents a session control block